TimelyPick/HtmlSpeed/README.md

 	> /dev/null 2>&1
 		Redirecting the output from HtmlSpeed server to null-device.

+	The deployed HtmlSpeed web-application is located at:
+		C:\jetty-8.1.5\webapps\HtmlSpeedServlet.war.

+	When a page is accessed through HtmlSpeed for the first time, it is not accelerated.
+Thus you should clear the browser cache and browse again to buzzfeed to experience a performance boost.

-	Jetty can also be executed on the Windows operating-system.
+	Jetty can also be executed on Linux.

-	Note: To stop HtmlSpeed you have to "kill" the java process running the web-server.
+	To stop HtmlSpeed you have to "kill" the java process running the web-server.

 ## License